What is the Amazon Rainforest Wildlife Rescue in Ecuador all about?

-Volunteer on this project dedicated to Amazon rainforest wildlife rescue in Ecuador and support efforts to protect local species.
-The project was founded in 2006 by a local family that lives in the Amazon rainforest.
-It works with the Ministry of the Environment and the Environmental Police to rescue and, wherever possible, rehabilitate wild animals, victims of abuse and animal trafficking.
-The sanctuary is open to the public and school groups to generate much needed income but the main focus is protection and rescue of species.
+Support efforts to protect local species on this wildlife rescue in Ecuador’s Amazon rainforest The project was founded in 2006 by a local family, in collaboration with the Ministry of the Environment and the Environmental Police, to rescue and rehabilitate wild animals that have been victims of abuse and animal trafficking.
+The centre has 4 hectares of land to house hundreds of animals, including parrots, monkeys, turtles, wild cats, capybaras, caymans, and many more.
+It also utilizes an additional 70 hectares for release and research purposes.
+The sanctuary is open to the public and school groups to generate income, but the main focus is the protection and rescue of species.

-Role of the volunteer
+Role of the Conservation volunteer

 WHY JOIN THE PROJECT

-Work in one of the most biodiverse areas on earth
+To work in one of the most biodiverse areas on earth

 To learn more about biology, conservation and animal rights